discretlib/doc/content/learn/configuration/beacon.md

 # Discret configuration
 Let's suppose you have created three servers (firstbeacon.com, secondbeacon.com, thirdbeacon.com) with the same **cert_der.bin**.
-You must make sure that the domain name only resolve to **an IPV4 address**.
-IPV6 is not supported because it is not availabe for all peers.

 A **Discret** client will be [configured](@/learn/configuration/configuration.md) as follow (we suppose that the configuration is stored in a TOML file):
 The **cert_hash** is the value stored in the **certificate_hash.txt** file.